-MICHAEL BARBUSH, Professor,

-R. Milford White Chair

-JAMIN PERRY, Assistant Professor

-Laboratory Instruction
+MICHAEL BARBUSH, Professor, R. Milford White Chair JAMIN PERRY, Assistant Professor ERIN R. MORRIS, Associate Professor MOLLY ANDERSON, Assistant Professor of Laboratory Instruction

 The mission of the Biochemistry program is to inspire in students a lifelong interest in biochemistry and to allow them to succeed in related graduate programs and fields of employment.